EllaBrands/stanDev/Developer-Process.md

     > make src/test/unit-distribution
     > make test-headers
     > make src/test/integration
-    > make src/test/models
-    > make src/test/CmdStan

 We don't always expect every developer to run all tests on their machine, but we do expect the developer to run a minimal number of tests before creating a pull request.
-If you've worked on src/stan/foo/bar.hpp, there should be a test in src/test/unit/foo/bar_test.cpp that passes.
+If you've worked on `src/stan/foo/bar.hpp`, there should be a test in `src/test/unit/foo/bar_test.cpp` that passes.
 We also expect the developer to run `make src/test/unit/foo` prior to submitting.
+The script [runTests.py](https://github.com/stan-dev/stan/wiki/Testing-Stan-using-Gnu-Make-and-Python) can be used to run the tests under `src/test`.

 Passing all tests does not guarantee that the pull request will be accepted and merged.
 It will first go through code review and tested on the [integration server](Continuous-Integration).